 How do you know if there is carbon monoxide in your RV?
 Unfortunately, you and the people staying with you will be feeling very unwell if there is CO in your ride.

-Here are the common symptoms of carbon monoxide poisoning you need to know:
+The most common symptoms of carbon monoxide poisoning include:

 - Shortness of breath